* S&P 500 hits record in broad U.S. equity rally; German sentiment helps

-U.S. stocks advanced in a broad rally, pushing the benchmark S&P 500 to a record as the Nasdaq punched to a new high for 2014 at levels last seen almost 14 years ago, when the technology bubble imploded.
+U.S. stocks advanced in a broad rally, pushing the benchmark S&P 500 to a record as the Nasdaq punched to a new high for 2014 and levels last seen almost 14 years ago, when the technology bubble was imploding.

-A surprise improvement in German business morale added to optimism over the euro zone’s recovery and helped lift European shares.
-An one-notch increase in Spain’s sovereign debt rating by Moody’s Investors Service Inc also helped stocks in Europe.
+A surprise improvement in German business morale added to optimism over the euro zone’s recovery, helping to boost European shares.
+The lifting of Spain’s sovereign debt rating one notch by Moody’s Investors Service Inc. also helped boost European shares.

-Recent U.S. economic data that came in below expectations had fueled concern that stocks were over-valued.
-But a string of merger and acquisition activity offset that view.
+Recent U.S. data that came in below expectations had fueled concern that equity markets were over-valued.
+But that view was offset by a string of merger and acquisition activity.

 Radio frequency chipmaker RF Micro Devices Inc agreed to buy peer TriQuint Semiconductor Inc for about $1.6 billion, and Men’s Wearhouse Inc raised its offer for Jos.
 A. Bank Clothiers Inc by more than 10 percent.